 Too-numerous-to-mention corporations, for-profits, and non-profits added to the drive for a standards-based system of education.
-One example is the Carnegie Corporation of New York foundation, a long-time supporter of "diffusion of knowledge and understanding."
-Through the Carnegie Forum on Education and the Economy with Marc Tucker as executive director, they too had formed a task force.
+One example is the Carnegie Corporation of New York foundation, a longtime supporter of "diffusion of knowledge and understanding."
+Through the Carnegie Forum on Education and the Economy with Marc Tucker as executive director, they too formed a task force.

-And at the 1986 NGA meeting chaired by Lamar Alexander, Mr. Tucker clarified the compatibility of the Carnegie Forum proposals with NGA and by extension the Reagan administration.
+And at the 1986 NGA meeting chaired by Lamar Alexander, Mr. Tucker clarified the compatibility of the Carnegie Forum proposals with NGA, and by extension the Reagan administration.

-"When the Carnegie Task Force began its work, we knew the governors were the key to the necessary revolution in school policy. ...
-The Governors and the members of the Task Force are of one mind on the issues and on strategy" (National Governors' Association, 1986, 82).
+When the Carnegie Task Force began its work, we knew the governors were the key to the necessary revolution in school policy....
+The Governors and the members of the Task Force are of one mind on the issues and on strategy.
+(National Governors' Association, 1986, p.
+82)

 Political strategies involve changing policies.
 Before leaving office, Reagan signed his reauthorization of ESEA, the Hawkins-Stafford Education Amendments of 1988.
-It included "requirements regarding accountability [and] evaluation of programs conducted in accordance with national standards to be developed by the Department of Education" (Congressional Research Service, 1988, 14).
+It included "requirements regarding accountability evaluation of programs conducted in accordance with national standards to be developed by the Department of Education" (Congressional Research Service, 1988, p.
+14).
 ESEA became a political tool for furthering federal curricular policies based on standards and testing.

-And education became a proclaimed federal issue in the election that followed.
+Education became a proclaimed federal issue in the election that followed.
 Yet, George H.W.
-Bush ran for president without bringing public attention to the ongoing development of national goals (Vinovskis, 1999, 23).
-But to the governors, he pledged to meet (25).
-So between his 1988 election and taking office in 1989, planning for school restructuring occurred in private meetings with "advanced work" done by NGA (25) in preparation for meeting with the president-elect.
-Deciding the goals for schools was to "be viewed as national rather than federal" (26) and unbeknown to the public, NGA was looking at determining the main purpose of public education.
-Then chairman of the NGA, Terry Branstad, stated "we hope the focus of the meeting would be on tailoring our education system for the workforce of the future" (29).
+Bush ran for president without bringing public attention to the ongoing development of national goals (Vinovskis, 1999, p.
+23).
+Meanwhile, to the governors he pledged to meet about the topic (25).
+So between his 1988 election and taking office in 1989, planning for school restructuring occurred in private meetings with "advanced work" done by NGA (p.
+25) in preparation for meeting with the presidentelect.
+It was decided that goals should "be viewed as national rather than federal" (p.
+26).
+And unbeknown to the public, NGA was looking at redefining the primary purpose of public education.
+Then NGA chairman, Terry Branstad, stated "we hope the focus of the meeting would be on tailoring our education system for the workforce of the future" (p.
+29).